 The fuse strength (including strain hardening) should be low enough to ensure that the forces and accelerations transmitted to the component do not cause damage

-The fuse should have a cyclic ductility capacity γanμD, verified by testing, where μD is at least 1,5 and γan is the performance factor of the component as given in prEN 1998-1-2:2022, 7.2.2.
+The fuse should have a cyclic ductility capacity γanμD, verified by testing, where μD is at least 1,5 and γan is the performance factor of the component as given in EN 1998-1-2:—3, 7.2.2.

 All other members involved in the load path from the component to the supporting structure should have at least a 25% overstrength with respect to the fuse strength.